shaik1002/biggitlabbomb/doc/administration/moderate_users.md

 - The user has had no activity in the last 90 days.

-To deactivate a user from a self-managed GitLab instance:
+To deactivate a user:

-1. On the left sidebar, at the bottom, select **Admin**.
+1. On the left sidebar, at the bottom, select **Admin Area**.
 1. Select **Overview > Users**.
 1. For the user you want to deactivate, select the vertical ellipsis (**{ellipsis_v}**) and then **Deactivate**.
 1. On the dialog, select **Deactivate**.